Skip to content

 Requirements for business owners

-• Get your plumbing certification.
+• Get your plumbing license

-• Set plumbing business goals.
+• Set plumbing business goals

-• Write a business plan.
+• Write a business plan

-• Get business financing.
+• Get business financing

-• Invest in the right plumbing apps and equipment.
+• Invest in the right plumbing apps and equipment

-• Register your business and get insurance.
+• Register your business and get insurance

-• Price your plumbing services.
+• Price your plumbing services

-• Advertise your plumbing business.
+• Advertise your plumbing business

-• Hire technicians and grow your business.
+• Hire technicians and grow your business

-• Stay current with training and knowledge.
+• Stay current with training and knowledge

 Does a plumbing license in Massachusetts increase your earning potential?